Skip to main content

 Invest in your future with VA

-Scholarships, stipends, and paid training for high-need health careers—all with a VA job after you graduate and get licensed.
+Scholarships, stipends, and paid training for high-need health careers—all working towards a job at VA after you graduate and get licensed.

 VA offers several scholarship programs for aspiring health care professionals in exchange for their service in a critical occupation at a VA medical facility.
-If you have a call to our mission of improving the lives of Veterans, we encourage you to apply.
+If our mission of improving the lives of Veterans calls to you, we want you to apply.

 Benefits at a glance